Recyclable & Reusable Items

 Items allowed for pickup include:

-• Aluminum cans (washed out)
+• Aluminum cans (washed out and dried)

 • Cardboard

-• Metal food cans (washed out)
+• Metal food cans (washed out and dried)

 • Newspapers and magazines